rvrita/udacity-algorithms/README.md

 ### Problem 7: Request Routing

 The architecture is the same as Problem 5, except with each node representing a path segment ("part") instead of a character.
+In this case we do not have any equivalent to `find_words`.
+We do not have to be concerned with prefix matching because we are only returning exact matches.
+We do not have to traverse the entire trie for solution sets.

 **Time complexity:**